How Do You Prove Wrongful Death?

 Wrongful death refers to a loss of life because of someone else’s negligence, wanton disregard, or intent to harm.
 If someone causes wrongful death in California, the civil courts permit the victim’s surviving family members – typically a spouse or children – to demand compensation from the at-fault party.
-The burden of proof in a wrongful death claim falls on the plaintiff.
+The burden of proof in an Irvine wrongful death claim falls on the plaintiff.
 The surviving family member must prove that the defendant did in fact cause the loved one’s death through some act of negligence or recklessness.

 Negligence is the most common foundation for civil claims.
 Negligence refers to the failure to exercise reasonable care.
 Any act (or failure to act) that makes an individual breach his or her duties of care to others is negligence.
 If negligence causes someone else’s death, it is grounds for a wrongful death claim in California.
 Any act of carelessness, recklessness, intent to harm, or a wanton disregard for the safety of others could qualify as negligence in a wrongful death claim.